astianmuchui/mailapp-simulator/README.md

 # mail-server-system
-my own mail sending service.
-sends mail from a varied email adress to a constant email adress. varied recepient loading full system is loading...
+my own simple mail sending service. the system now sends mail from a varied email adress to a varied email adress.
+#great backup when you cant remember your logins and need to
+send an email to a loved one or business partner urgently.
+#great idea when you dont want to share your logins with other people.

+//this idea was inspired by a real life problem